I spent my entire life searching for the secret to happiness.

 We all have our psychological blindspots.
 Anorexic people think they’re fat.
 Victims of domestic abuse find excuses for their partner’s violent behavior.
 And, although it might sound crazy, you might actually be happier than you realize.

 It’s a scary feeling, being depressed and not knowing why.
-On paper, my life looked awesome — I had a steady job, an amazing apartment, and I was only a two-minute walk from the ocean.
+On paper, my life looked great — I had a steady job, a good apartment, and I was only a two-minute walk from the ocean.
 By most standards, I was living a great life.
-Unfortunately, I wasn’t living by most standards; I was living by my standards, and my standards were fucking stupid.
+Unfortunately, I wasn’t living by most standards; I was living by my standards, and my standards were really, really stupid.

 All I saw was the negative — rent prices going up every year, bumper to bumper traffic, etc.